Skip to main content

 1. Click Create OpenVPN Access Server Droplet.

-2. Choose your DigitalOcean plan and datacenter for your droplet.
+2. Choose your DigitalOcean plan and data center for your droplet.

 3. Choose your authentication.
 We recommend SSH keys, which are more secure.